Paris Peace Conference (1919–1920): American approach

 "The Big Four" made all the major decisions at the Paris Peace Conference (from left to right, David Lloyd George of Britain, Vittorio Emanuele Orlando of Italy, Georges Clemenceau of France, and Woodrow Wilson of the United States).

-Until Wilson's arrival in Europe in December 1918, no sitting American president had ever visited the continent.
+Until Wilson's arrival in Europe in December 1918, no sitting American president had ever visited the continent nor left North America during their presidency.
 Wilson's 1918 Fourteen Points had helped win many hearts and minds as the war ended, not only in America but all over Europe, including Germany, as well as its allies in and the former subjects of the Ottoman Empire.

 Wilson's diplomacy and his Fourteen Points had essentially established the conditions for the armistices that had brought an end to World War I. Wilson felt it to be his duty and obligation to the people of the world to be a prominent figure at the peace negotiations.
 High hopes and expectations were placed on him to deliver what he had promised for the postwar era.
 In doing so, Wilson ultimately began to lead the foreign policy of the United States towards interventionism, a move that has been strongly resisted in some United States circles ever since.

 Once Wilson arrived, however, he found "rivalries, and conflicting claims previously submerged."
 He worked mostly at trying to influence both the French, led by Georges Clemenceau, and the British, led by David Lloyd George, in their treatment of Germany and its allies in Europe and the former Ottoman Empire in the Middle East.
 Wilson's attempts to gain acceptance of his Fourteen Points ultimately failed; France and Britain each refused to adopt specific points as well as certain core principles.

 Several of the Fourteen Points conflicted with the desires of European powers.
-The United States did not consider it fair or warranted that Article 231 of the Treaty of Versailles declared Germany solely responsible for the war.
-(The United States did not sign peace treaties with the Central Powers until 1921 under President Warren Harding, when separate documents were signed with Germany, Austria, and Hungary respectively.)
+The United States did not consider Article 231 of the Treaty of Versailles, which declared Germany solely responsible for the war, was fair or warranted.
+(The United States did not sign peace treaties with the Central Powers until 1921 under President Warren G. Harding, when separate documents were signed with Germany, Austria, and Hungary respectively.)